SAP/commerce-gradle-plugin/docs/ccv2-validation.md

 The error indicates that the extension is not loaded by the platform.

 - Double-check the name of the extension/addon
-- Make sure that the extension is enabled in `manifest.json` using the `extensions` array or in the file referenced via `useConfig.extensions.location`
+- Make sure that the extension is enabled in `manifest.json`
+  - Is it configured in extensions.xml file referenced via `useConfig.extensions.location`?
+  - Is it listed in the `extensions` array?
-- Or add it as a dependency to another extensions that is already configured
+- Or add the extensions as a dependency to another extensions that is already configured

 ### Related Documentation